-As required in 16 V.S.A. § 1692, all professional staff shall be licensed and appropriately endorsed for their assignment.
+As required in 16 V.S.A. § 1692, all professional staff shall be appropriately licensed and appropriately endorsed for their assignment.
 All classroom staff, including educational support personnel, shall have had adequate academic preparation and training to teach or provide services in the area to which they are assigned.

-Each school shall employ instructional and administrative staff members who possess the knowledge and skills to implement the standards in alignment with professional educator standards established by the Vermont Standards Board for Professional Educators.
+Each school shall employ linstructional and administrative staff members mustwho possess the knowledge and skills to implement the standards in alignment with professional educator standards established by the Vermont Standards Board for Professional Educators.

-Each supervisory union SU/SD shall employ licensed special education staff and shall ensure each school employs sufficient and qualified staff as needed to identify students eligible for special education services and to implement each eligible student's Individual Education Program and Section 504 plan.
+Each supervisory union SU/SD supervisory union or supervisory district shall employ licensed special education staff and shall ensure each school employs sufficient and qualified staff as needed to identify students eligible for special education services and to implement each eligible student's Individual Education Program and Section 504 plan.